How much math do engineers use? Not a lot. Engineers typically use basic algebra and trigonometry. While computers do the complex math.

 Geometry 5%

-It depends on the type of engineer you are, and what you do.
-For example, engineers working in the field, normally don’t use much math.
-While design engineers, commonly use math as they design things to work in the real world.
+It really depends on the type of engineer you are and what you do.
+For instance, engineers working in the field usually don’t need much math.
+On the other hand, design engineers often use math to make sure their creations work in the real world.

 - Creating power relay settings

-So, for every one of my projects, I always do some level of math.
-Whether by hand or in my head.
-The following are some equations I use almost daily:
+For each project, I always do some math, either by hand or in my head.
+I use these equations almost daily:

-In some instances, I use a string of equations together.
-For example, when I calculate battery sizes for substations.
+Sometimes, I even use a series of equations together, like when calculating battery sizes for substations.

 #3 How much calculus do engineers use?

-The application of calculus is found in all areas of engineering.
-Whenever you study the rate of change of something, you’re using calculus.
+You’ll find calculus applications in all areas of engineering.
+Whenever you’re studying the rate of change of something, that’s calculus at work.

 - Battery capacity